TomaszWoloszyn983/mood-design-gift-shop/README.md

 ### Adding new products to the Shop Page.

-The situation with adding Event to the Workshop section look very similarly to adding and managing shop products.
+The situation with adding Event to the Workshop section looks very similarly to adding and managing shop products.

 The Add Item button is displayed on the bottom-right corner of the Workshop Page.
 After clicking the button and filling up the form a new Event is added to the Page.

 ![Add Workshop Item](documentation/images/add_service.jpg)

 ## **5. Future Features.**

 * Log in using Social Media account
 * User Feedback
 * Delete Account function

+## **5. Colour Scheme**

+Explain your colours and the colour scheme.

+- `#000000` used for primary text.
+- `#2986ff` user for header text, buttons and navbar hover effect.
+- `#80888a4d` used for navbar active button.

 ## **6. Technologies used:**